Codennnn/Green-Wall/README.md

 _Take a picture 📸 of your GitHub contributions, then share it!_

-Green Wall is a web site tool that help you review the contributions you have made on GitHub :octocat: over the years, so you can generate the image to save and share.
+Green Wall is a web site tool that helps you review the contributions you have made on GitHub :octocat: over the years, so you can generate the image to save and share.

 <a href="https://green-wall.vercel.app/">
   <img alt="Green Wall Screenshot" src="./screenshot.png">